magento/devdocs/guides/v2.0/architecture/archi_perspectives/components/arch_themes.md

 The location of a theme in your Magento installation depends upon how you installed your theme.
 Magento knows to look in both `vendor` and  `app/design` for themes.
 In Magento 2.0, each module and theme contain a `registration.php` file, which defines location information.

-<i>Areas</i> also determine a theme's location.
+_Areas_ also determine a theme's location.
 Themes that affect the storefront are placed in the `frontend` area, while themes that affect the Admin panel are placed in `adminhtml` directory.

 ### Location of themes in GitHub repository